domel/ldbc.github.io/content/english/post/Why-do-we-need-an-LDBC-SNB-specific-workload-driver.md

 # image: "post/why-do-we-need-an-ldbc-snb-specific-workload-driver/featured.png"
 ---

-TODO fix link below

-In a previous [3-part blog series](http://ldbcouncil.org/blog/tags/driver) we touched upon the difficulties of executing the LDBC SNB
-Interactive (SNB) workload, while achieving good performance and scalability.
+In a previous [3-part blog series](/tags/driver) we touched upon the difficulties of executing the LDBC SNB Interactive (SNB) workload, while achieving good performance and scalability.
 What we didn't discuss is why these difficulties were unique to SNB, and what aspects of the way we perform workload execution